Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Intentional removal occurs when somebody purposely vandalizes the plaque, or in the most extreme of cases, completely removes the marker because they are unhappy with the marker's content or location.

 The greatest example of this is Marker 24 in Olinghouse.
+And to this day, it has yet to make a return.

 Simply put, not enough thought or proper land research went into the marker's initial placement.

 Throughout our campaign, we've been on speed dial with the Nevada State Historic Preservation Office (SHPO) in an attempt to keep the number of MIAs fresh.
 The Office has a difficult time recording which markers go missing, especially in our state's more sparsely populated areas.
 In most cases, the only way they found out is through those of us who have been out in the field.
-In my investigations, finding any information on the missing markers in terms of their whereabouts or what happened to them is a real hit-and-miss.
+In our investigations, finding any information on the missing markers in terms of their whereabouts or what happened to them is a real hit-and-miss.
 The real determiner is why the marker went missing in the first place.

-1. How historically accurate is this location?
+How historically accurate is this location?

-2. Does the marker run the risk of intentional vandalism (removal)?
+Does the marker run the risk of intentional vandalism (removal)?

 Let's look at some examples.